samson8884/AngularSeed/README.md

 2. Run `npm start` for a dev server.
 This starts the UI and Express API server (proxy server).
 Navigate to `http://localhost:3333/`.
 The app will automatically reload if you change any of the source files.

 3. Login using any string that looks like a valid email id and any string as password.
 The UI side validation only checks if email and password are non empty and that the email looks like a valid email id.
-You will need to impliment backend authentication as per business needs for your project.
+You will need to implement backend authentication as per business needs for your project.

 4. After login you should be able to access the home page and the about page.